How to Detect a Pool Leak: 5 Fast Methods That Work

 Pool Leak Detection Kit

 Commercial leak detection kits include specialized dyes, plugs for testing individual lines, and detailed instructions.
-The LeakTrac leak detection kit is popular among pool professionals and includes everything needed for comprehensive testing.
+Professional-grade leak detection kits are available that include specialized dyes, plugs for testing individual lines, and detailed instructions for comprehensive testing.

 Common Leak Locations by Pool Type